This privacy notice provides you with information about what we do with your personal data (information that is about you and identifies you).

 Communication with the Council

 When you call our main contact centre (01223 457000) we record our calls for security and training purposes and keep them for six months.
 However, we do not record payment transactions or if the call is passed onto another member of staff who works outside of the contact centre.
+Please note that if you are contacted by a Customer Service Advisor, these calls are also recorded for the same purposes.

 We use a small range of systems, requiring a different account username and password to sign in.
 We make sure these are kept secure in our systems.
 We would ask that you take care of your login details.